-Surface demolition and removals is a subcategory of demolition, and is somewhat defined as demolition and removal of surface or near surface man-made improvements, excluding larger and/or vertical buildings or structures.
-Examples of onsite surface /near surface removals include asphalt pavement road or parking lot, sidewalks, light bollards, parking bumpers, sprinkler pipe, known shallow footings, etc. Buesing Corp often performs the surface removals and demolition activity as part of our site work/earthwork package because it needs to be completed first, timing and sequence makes sense as one immediately flows the other, and often both services utilizes the same heavy equipment.
+Surface demolition and removals is a subcategory of demolition and are somewhat defined as demolition and removal of surface or near surface man-made improvements, excluding larger and/or vertical buildings or structures.
+Examples of on-site surface /near surface removals include asphalt pavement road or parking lot, sidewalks, light bollards, parking bumpers, sprinkler pipe, known shallow footings, etc. Buesing Corp often performs the surface removals and demolition activity as part of our site work/earthwork package because it needs to be completed first, timing and sequence make sense as one immediately flows the other, and often both services utilize the same heavy equipment.

-Either of these recycling and repurposing options are eligible for LEEDs credits, and Buesing Corp can provide the necessary letter/documentation upon request.
+Either of these recycling and repurposing options is eligible for LEEDs credits, and Buesing Corp can provide the necessary letter/documentation upon request.